 My mother’s homeland was gobbled up by the Soviets and my father was a cobbler.
 As a young adult (ex-Burnley Grammar School) I read enough SF / Fantasy to sink a comic book shop.
 I read comic books too.

 Terence was born in Skipton, one of six brothers.
-He grew up in a Stoneyholme, a notorious area of Burnley, having moved from Skipton at age six.
+He grew up in a Stoneyholme, a notorious area of Burnley, having moved there at age six.
 His mother introduced him early to folk tales drawing from German-Estonian roots.
-This bloomed into an interest in Fantasy which later expanded into Science Fiction.
-As a young adult he developed a passion to understand the origins of the West which branched into other areas such as impact of the Mongol eruption on civilisation.
-This, along with an interest in more abstract and and philosophical areas such as Aristotle, Plato and Sufism has led him to speculate on what might have been.
-At the same time he was a Management Accountant and a highly competent business and financial modeller – doing the ‘rocket-science’.
-After many years of this, Terence took up the creative pen, explaining his motivation: ‘I got less and less pleasure from reading the genre.
-It was time to give it a go.’
+This bloomed into an interest in Fantasy, which later expanded into Science Fiction.
+As a young adult he developed a passion for trying to understand the origins of the West and the impact of the Mongol eruption on civilisation which has led him to speculate on what might have been.
+He also has an interest in Classical Greek philosophy and Sufism.

 Favoured genre writers: Michael Moorcock, Brian Aldiss, Philip K Dick, Robert Heinlein, Andre Norton, Brian Stableford and Roger Zelazny.